 Data reviewed – yes

-Issues
+Issues- Change out with new where possible.

 LF modem can’t talk to surface although it does make sounds on deck.
 Visible corrosion on LF transducer.
+Put new ducer on

 MF modem can’t talk to surface and makes no sounds on deck.
 Housing hasn’t been opened and should be treated as if it were internally pressurized.
+Tag modem- could be under pressure.

 Stbd drive motor quit turning during deployment.
 Computer can’t talk to motor controller.
+Johnny to open up- get to controller, inspect

 Fluorescence camera stopped capturing images after 9 pics.
+Unknown.

 Oil leak in hose on port rack.
 Hose carries signals for motor and Hall switches, and port rack was throwing errors during deployment.
 All oil-comp hoses show wear and should be replaced.
+Not trivial.
+Giant job.
+Port rack had started to throw errors.
+Fix what we have to fix to make it run for a year.

 Strobe air bubble has grown and pieces of rubber seal are floating inside.
 Seal needs to be replaced.
+Transit camera strobe worked for half a year or so.
+Swap it out.

 Still needs regular turn-around servicing and hasn’t been touched yet.